rlychrisg/truncateline.nvim/README.md

 ![eg](eg.png)

 ## Important
-Upon first installing I notice an error about namespaces, Just exit Neovim and it will be gone when you enter it again.
-I'll figure out what's going on there because it's a bit amateurish.
+Upon first installing you may encounter an error message about namespace id.
+I'm pretty sure I fixed this but if it happens, just restart Neovim and it will go away.
+The problem is the plugin manager running a plugin that hasn't had the chance to load normally.

 ### About